MarouenMechtri/Heat-Installation-for-OpenStack-Juno/OpenStack-Heat-Installation.rst

 ============

 **To UPDATE**
-In our previous `OpenStack Icehouse installation guide <https://github.com/ChaimaGhribi/OpenStack-Juno-Installation/blob/master/OpenStack-Juno-Installation.rst>`_, we 've installed the basic services on the controller node.
+In our previous `OpenStack Juno installation guide <https://github.com/ChaimaGhribi/OpenStack-Juno-Installation/blob/master/OpenStack-Juno-Installation.rst>`_, we 've installed the basic services on the controller node.

 Now we will add the Heat orchestration service ;)